AndieWill510/tinydoor/Options/067-the-advice-did-not-fit-the-room.md

 ## Doorway

-Some advice is not wrong in every world.
+Some advice is flat wrong for Neurodivergent people:

-It is wrong for this room.

-Ignore them.
+> Ignore them.

-Blend in.
+> Blend in.

-Be nice and they will stop.
+> Be nice and they will stop.

-Stand up for yourself.
+> Stand up for yourself.

-Do not give them a reaction.
+> Do not give them a reaction.

-Make friends with their friends.
+> Make friends with their friends.

 Each sentence may have worked for someone, somewhere.

-But it may not fit the room you are in.
+But it won't consistently work for us.

 ## Pressure

-Autistic people are often handed advice built for a different nervous system and a different danger pattern.
+We are often handed advice built for a different nervous system and a different danger pattern.

-Then, when the advice fails, the failure is handed back to the Autistic person.
+Then, when the advice fails, the failure is handed back to us.

-You did not ignore hard enough.
+> You did not ignore hard enough.

-You did not blend in correctly.
+> You did not blend in correctly.

-You were too passive.
+> You were too passive.

-You were too intense.
+> You were too intense.

-You should have known when to speak and when to stop.
+> You should have known when to speak and when to stop.

 That is not help.